FAQ: Doggy Daycare

 Spaying and neutering can curb behaviors that could otherwise prevent your dog from being accepted into the pack.
 It also maintains balance and fair play, as intact dogs have a higher drive to protect toys, spaces and even other dogs.
 Spaying and neutering your dog gives them a chance to play with others without being overly possessive with their friends, so one dog doesn’t stand out more than the others.
 Our intact guests are welcome to day-board at our facility where they will get tons of love and play in a one-on-one environment.
 For information on whether spaying and neutering is right for your dog, talk to your local veterinarian.

 On a daily basis, our doggy daycare guests are rotated through a wide variety of activities.
 They spend set times indoors, outdoors, playing games with the staff, etc. In addition to our daily mix of fun and frolic, we encourage you to follow us on Facebook so that you know when we have special activities such as birthday parties, holiday parties and more!

-Our daycare group sizes vary significantly from day to day.
+Our daycare group sizes vary significantly from day to day; on any given day, anywhere from 30-60 dogs.
+These dogs will be separated into smaller groups when possible to ensure the right dogs are in the correct groups.
 We break our pack into groups based on size, temperament, and play activity to ensure that everyone has a fun and safe time!
 Our technicians match dogs into groups as they arrive daily, allowing your pup to tell us how they feel that day and where they would have the most fun.